arcamens/arcamens/site_app/static/site_app/help/index.md

 ## Intro

+Arcamens was designed to allow a high level of communication and collaboration by teams.
-Arcamens implements so called Kanban Boards and Timelines, the latter can be used for multiple purposes.
+It implements so called Kanban Boards and Timelines, the latter can be used for multiple purposes.
 They can be used to delegate isolated tasks, share information, events, questions and even store information that is pertinent to a project.

 The aim of arcamens is being as flexible as possible.
 It allows better dealing with high payloads of information and better organization of information.
 Arcamens is ideal for all kind of teams whose motto is simplicity and flexibility.

 The boards, lists and cards are structured in a tree-like manner it allows a succinct perspective